MicrosoftDocs/win32/desktop-src/UserProfileProv/changeowner-win32-userprofile.md

     > [!Note]
     > If this step is taken, access control lists (ACLs) may contain incorrect settings.

 -   Remove all apps before calling **ChangeOwner**, and then reinstall those apps after the call.

     > [!Note]
     > This step is the cleaner solution, but app state and settings may be lost.

 ## Examples

-To use [**Win32\_UserProfile**](win32-userprofile.md) to migrate a user to a new domain, see the following [Vista’s MoveUser.exe replacement](http://blogs.technet.com/b/askds/archive/2008/09/09/vista-s-moveuser-exe-replacement.aspx) article on TechNet.
+To use [**Win32\_UserProfile**](win32-userprofile.md) to migrate a user to a new domain, see the following [Vista s MoveUser.exe replacement](http://blogs.technet.com/b/askds/archive/2008/09/09/vista-s-moveuser-exe-replacement.aspx) article on TechNet.

 ## Requirements